4bdullah7eeshan/odin-blog-api-backend/README.md

 - Finally...work on the test files.
 That's all.
 I guess.
 - Need to sort Prisma migrations for testing env

+### User Verification Step

+- At the moment, the endpoints just check if the user is logged in (authentication).
+For edit/delete operations, need to add another layer of authorization.

 ### Other

 - Deploy when frontend is done